pbinkley/jekyll-book/sections/05-section.md

 that the light used in the projector is not too dim and that working from the screen impairs the vision in no way.
 Often the worker's first reaction is that it is impossible to see all the words on the screen.
-After the introduction, proceed with instruction in the typing process.\*
+After the introduction, proceed with instruction in the typing process.[^05-1]

 Under no circumstances should the period of typing readjustment be rushed.
 A careful, step by step, instruction period, using the easiest